Embed information literacy in your course

 The library offers interactive tutorials which can be accessed through the library website or can be embedded in a virtual research environment.

+The general tutorial Working with the catalogue teaches students how to loan a book, explore articles and search by author or subject.
 The subject specific tutorials on finding general and subject specific information cover a.o.
 Wikipedia, Google Scholar, e-books, subject specific databases, newspapers and Special Collections.

 In these tutorials students learn the difference between popular and scholarly sources and how to judge information.